 My first blog was thelittlemrsblog.com – a personal blog where I simply write anything under the sun – my designs, celebrations and more descriptive stories about my photos in Facebook.
 It serves as a digital journal of my important life events where I can look back after years.

-Later on when we decided to visit more countries I discovered the happiness in writing about the travels we made and sharing the great photos captured by my husband.
+Later on when we’ve decided to visit more countries I discovered happiness in writing about the travels we made and sharing the great photos captured by my husband.
 And when a lot of my friends and colleagues asked about our travel itineraries, tips, expenses and experiences we decided to create a professional platform – one that is worth sharing, easy to navigate, detailed and clear.
-Then one evening in June, this blog was born, themomentkeepers.com.
+Then one evening in July, this blog was born, themomentkeepers.com.

 1. Choose a Name